top of page

 Eyes: Uveitis, conjunctivitis, delays cataracts

-Cardiovascular: Improve circulation by opening up blood vessels, cardioprotective may help to decrease blood pressure
+Cardiovascular: Improve circulation by opening up blood vessels, cardioprotective, and may help to decrease blood pressure

-Musculoskeletal: Osteoarthritis, rheumatoid arthritis, sprains, swelling, wound healing, inflammation, gout
+Musculoskeletal: Joint pain, osteoarthritis, rheumatoid arthritis, sprains, swelling, wound healing, inflammation, gout

-Skin: Smallpox (helps relieve symptoms), chicken pox (helps relieve symptoms), wound healing including diabetic wounds, itching from chronic kidney disease, acne, insect bites and stings
+Skin: Smallpox (helps relieve symptoms), chicken pox (helps relieve symptoms), wound healing including diabetic wounds, itching from chronic kidney disease, eczema, acne, insect bites and stings, itchy skin

 Cholesterol: Helps lower cholesterol (including triglycerides)